Eugene Gordon (writer): Writing career

 Gordon became a staff writer for the Boston Daily Post, rising to assistant feature writer in 1919.
 During the 1920s, he began publishing both fiction and nonfiction in periodicals like American Mercury, Scribner's Magazine, The Nation, and Plain Talk, as well as in the Annals of the American Academy of Political and Social Science.
 His fiction ranged from stories about African-American life to a war story set in France.
 His short story “Game” won first prize in Opportunity magazine's 1927 literary contest.

-Gordon was passionate about raising journalistic standards for Black media organizations.
-In 1924, he published a series of articles in the Opportunity the mediocrity of the Black press.
+Gordon was passionate about raising journalistic standards for the Black press.
+In 1924, he published a series of articles in Opportunity, about the mediocrity of many Black publications.
+And during the mid-1920s, he began publishing an annual series, "Survey of the Negro Press," in which he offered his selection for the best newspaper of the year, and also listed his choices for such categories as excellence in reporting, and best feature writing.

 In 1925, Gordon organized an African-American literary group, the Saturday Evening Quill Club.
 Its founding members included fellow writers Helene Johnson and Dorothy West, and Gordon served as its president.
 Out of this grew an annual literary magazine, Saturday Evening Quill, which Gordon edited during its brief existence from 1928 to 1930.
 It published two issues.
 In the second issue, Gordon published "Negro Fictionists in America" about the differences between the white and Black portrayal of Black characters in media.